peteski22/document-to-podcast/docs/step-by-step-guide.md

 - The script uses `load_llama_cpp_model` from `model_loader.py` to load the LLM for generating the podcast script.

-- Similarly, `load_outetts_model` is used to prepare the TTS model and tokenizer for audio generation.
+- Similarly, `load_tts_model` is used to prepare the TTS model and tokenizer for audio generation.

 - These models are cached using `@st.cache_resource` to ensure fast and efficient reuse during app interactions.